physimals/verbena/doc/index.rst

 Verbena is a Bayesian Inference tool for quantification of perfusion and other haemodynamic parameters from Dynamic Susceptibility Contrast perfusion MRI of the brain.

 VERBENA complements
-the `OXASL <https://oxasl.readthedocs.io/>`_ pipeline for the quantification of perfusion using Arterial Spin Labelling MRI and is built on the same core inference algorithm (FABBER).
+the `OXASL <https://oxasl.readthedocs.io/>`_ pipeline for the quantification of perfusion using Arterial Spin Labelling MRI and is built on the same core inference algorithm (`FABBER <https://fabber_core.readthedocs.io>`_).

 VERBENA uses a specific physiological model for capillary transit of contrast within the blood generally termed the 'vascular model' that was first described by Ostergaard (see below).
-In VERBENA the model has been extended to explicitly infer the mean transit time and also to optionally include correction for macro vascular contamination - contrast agent within arterial vessels - more information on the model can be found in the `theory <theory.html>`_ section.
+In VERBENA the model has been extended to explicitly infer the mean transit time and also to optionally include correction for macro vascular contamination - contrast agent within arterial vessels - more information on the model can be found in the `theory section of the FABBER_DSC documentation <https://fabber-dsc.readthedocs.io/en/latest/theory.html>`_.

 VERBENA takes a model-based approach to the analysis of DSC-MRI data in contrast to alternative 'non-parametric' approaches, that often use a Singular Value based Deconvolution to quantify